exercism/bash/exercises/practice/hello-world/.docs/instructions.md

 The objectives are simple:

 - Write a function that returns the string "Hello, World!".
-- Run the test suite and make sure that it succeeds: `bats hello_world.sh`
+- Run the test suite and make sure that it succeeds: `bats hello_world.bats`
 - Submit your solution and check it at the website.

 If everything goes well, you will be ready to fetch your first real exercise.